proycon/gecco/README.md

 GECCO - Generic Environment for Context-Aware Correction of Orthography
 =======================================================================

-A generic modular framework for spelling correction
+A generic modular framework for spelling correction.
+Aimed to quickly build a complete context-aware spelling correction system given your own data set.
+Most components will be language independent and trainable from a source corpus, training is explicitly included in the framework.
+The frameworks aims to easily extendible, modules can be written in Python 3.
+Moreover, the framework is scalable and distributable over multiple server.

+The system can be invoked from the command-line, as a Python binding, as a RESTful webservice, or through the web application (two interfaces).

 Features:
- - Generic built-in modules:
+ - Generic built-in modules (all will have a server mode):
     - Confusible Module
         - Timbl-based (IGTree)
-        - allows multiple independent confusibles to be combined in one model (increases performance, allow single socket)
         - alternative: Colibri-Core based
     - Language Model Module
         - WOPR based